Getting ready - It's time to get excited!

-Playtime is going to be very similar to your playtime at primary school.
-We have a 25-minute break in-between lesson 2 and lesson 3.
+We have a 30-minute break in-between lesson 2 and lesson 3.
 You can meet up with your friends and catch up with teachers if you need to.
-When you first start, Y7 have their own playground called the Languages Yard.
-Only Y7 are allowed on this playground so it is your safe space.
-As you get used to the school we will let you go to other areas of the school if you want to, but the Languages Yard is always for Y7 only.
+When you first start, Year 7 have their own playground called the Languages Yard.
+Only Year 7 are allowed on this yard As you get used to the school we will let you go to other areas of the school if you want to, but the Languages Yard is always for Year 7 only.

 Do the corridors get busy?